nom-land/coLib-tg-bot/README.md

 # Nunti

 Nunti is a Telegram bot developed as part of the [coLib](https://colib.app) project.
-Nunti can help aggregate and parse the sharing message in both telegram channel and group.
+Nunti can help aggregate and parse the share message in both telegram channel and group.

 You can find nunti at [@nuntibot](https://t.me/nuntibot).